ArgTang/WebApplikasjonProject/README.md

-You want to initialise the Db you need to run some commands from the commandline navigate into the projectfolder `src/Groupproject` and run these commnads ` dotnet ef migrations add migrationname` and`dotnet ef database update`
+You want to initialise the Db you need to run some commands from the commandline navigate into the projectfolder `src/Groupproject` and run these commnads ` dotnet ef migrations add migrationname` and`dotnet ef database update` theres also a readme file in the projectfile that explains this in more detail

 ## Login
 Username for demo user is 26118742957